casualwriter/casualwriter.github.io/powerchrome/development.md

 </style>
 ## Introduction

-This document will discuss some concerns for HTML application development, mainly for the following topic.
+This document will discuss some considerations for HTML application development, focusing on the following topics:

 1. Application Scenarios
-1. Deployment Approach
+2. Deployment Approach
-1. Security Concern
+3. Security Concerns
-1. Pros & Cons
+4. Pros and Cons.

 ## Side-Application